user00000001/Tesra/docs/specifications/native_contract/tstidnotify.md

 #### regIDWithAttributes

-* Usage: Register ontid with attributes
+* Usage: Register tstid with attributes

 * Event and notify:
 ```